The Vine School - mission, vision, ethos, history, discipline

 Our Mission - Living to Love, Loving to Learn

 The Vine School promises outstanding education, inspiring children to think, discover and grow, using the Ambleside teaching method in a Biblical Christian environment.

 The purpose of this education is for children to grow in the knowledge of God, through engagement with His world and application of His Word, so as to live full, free and fruitful lives.

 Our focus is growth and transformation, both for our children and for our school.
-In 2013 we started with just 62 pupils in 5 classes.
-We currently have 178 pupils, in 13 classes, including 2 classes for grades R,1,2 & 3 and single classes in grades 4,5,6 & 7.
+In 2012 we began with just 62 pupils in 5 classes.
+We currently have 188 pupils, in 14 classes, including 2 classes for grades R,1,2, 3 & 4 and single classes in grades 5,6 & 7.
 Plans include developing a separate Preschool and a Junior High facility.
 We will not become a large school but would prefer to plant several small schools.
 This is the best way to preserve our sense of family and avoid the alienating effects of a large institution.

-The Vine School inspired the founding of a school with a similar ethos in Pinelands (2014) and in Gordons Bay (2015).
-Together with other Ambleside schools in Hout Bay, Cape Town, Durban and Johannesburg we are committed to renewal in education, through our life-transforming approach.
+The Vine School inspired the founding of other schools with a similar ethos.
+Together with Ambleside schools in Hout Bay, Cape Town, Durban and Johannesburg we are committed to renewal in education through our life-transforming approach.
 We are founder members of Ambleside Schools International of Southern African (ASISA) which provides training, advice and curriculum-resources to schools affiliated with ASISA.
 One of our directors serves on the ASISA board whose aim is to extend Ambleside education throughout Southern Africa.

 The ethos of the school is Bible based and Christ-centred.
 We seek to ground our faith and actions on truth found in God's Word, the Bible.
 We expect our teachers to be role models whose lives testify to a relationship with the Living Word - Jesus Christ.